Laus Pisonis

 The Laus Pisonis (Praise of Piso) is a Latin verse panegyric of the 1st century AD in praise of a man of the Piso family.
-The exact identity of the subject is not completely certain, but current scholarly consensus identifies him with Gaius Calpurnius Piso, the leader of a conspiracy against Nero in AD 65.
-The Latinity is straightforward; the subject is praised for his oratorical ability as an advocate in law cases, for the kindness with which he maintains his house open to poor men of talent, but also for his skill at playing ball and especially the board game of latrunculi, for which the poem is one of our main sources.
+The exact identity of the subject is not certain.
+Some scholars identify him with Gaius Calpurnius Piso, the leader of a conspiracy against Nero in AD 65; Others argue for a later date, one possible candidate being a Piso mentioned by Pliny the Younger as the young author of a poem in Greek, who became consul in 111 AD.
+The Latinity is straightforward; the subject is praised for his oratorical ability as an advocate in law cases, for the kindness with which he maintains his house open to poor men of talent, but also for his skill at playing ball, composing poetry in Greek, and especially the board game of latrunculi, for which the poem is one of our main sources.
+The author three times addresses Piso as a iuvenis ("young man"), but also mentions that he had been consul and had made a speech in the senate praising the Emperor.

-About the author of the work there is considerably more doubt; it has been attributed to Ovid, Saleius Bassus and Statius before an analysis of the text made it clear that the first lived too early and the others too late to write it; Lucan and Calpurnius Siculus are the leading contenders today.
+About the author of the work there is considerably more doubt; it has been attributed to Saleius Bassus, Statius, Lucan and Calpurnius Siculus among others.
 Whoever he was, the author says in the concluding verses of his poem that he was not yet twenty years old.